saranshmanu/Contacts-Interview-Assignment/README.md

 </ol>

 ### Architecture
 In this project, I'm using MVP architecture to structure the project.
+To make debugging process more efficient, I have created various UI and unit tests for the application to debug the code.